mvolkmann/blog/src/smalltalk/41-morphic.md

 For example, you cannot drag a morph that contains a button by dragging the button.

-TODO: How can you change the point about which a morph rotates?

 (1) This menu contains the following options:

 - send to back